-Cancer is one of the complex diseases to understand given its heterogeneous nature.
-To ensure effective diagnosis and treatment of different cancers, it is important we understand the early stages of their development from the cancer stem cells.
-ScRNA proved to be effective to understand the intra-tumoral heterogeneity, mapping the clone in the tumor.
-There has been increasing usage to understand in research of different types of cancers including lung, breast, renal, hepatocellular carcinoma and more.
-ScRNA also enables in exploring the complex networks beyond the different cell types by integrating and applying to functional genomics, immunology, oncology, as well as stem cell biology.
+Cancer is complex to understand given its heterogeneous nature.
+To ensure effective diagnosis and treatment of different cancers, it is important that we understand the early stages of its development from the cancer stem cells.
+ScRNA maps the clone in the tumour which proved to be an effective tool to understand intra-tumoral heterogeneity.
+This has been useful to understand and research different types of cancers including lung, breast, renal, hepatocellular carcinoma and more.
+ScRNA also enables the exploration of complex networks beyond the different cell types by integrating and applying to functional genomics, immunology, oncology, and stem cell biology.

-Apart from the given benefits, ScRNA sequencing technology has been constantly evolving and applied to various applications.
-The emerging and deeply focused studies strengthen our knowledge to provide novel insights into biological systems and create new opportunities for therapeutic development.
+Apart from its initial benefits, ScRNA sequencing technology has been constantly evolving and applied to diverse projects.
+These emerging and deeply focused studies strengthen our knowledge to provide novel insights into biological systems and create new opportunities for therapeutic development.

 2.1.
 Chain termination method or Sanger sequencing

 Once a ddNTP has been added to the chain, the reaction stops.
 The PCR process is repeated a number of times to make sure that a ddNTP is incorporated in every position of the target DNA.
 After that, all fragments pass capillary gel electrophoresis.
 The longer the fragments, the slower they move through this tube filled with gel matrix.
-Each sequence length thus has a typical speed.
-At the end of the tube a laser illuminates the passing fragment, and the attached dye is detected.
-From the colour of the dyes, the original DNA template can be reconstructed.
+Each sequence length thus has a similar speed that is compatible with the program.
+At the end of the tube, a laser illuminates the passing fragment, and the attached dye is detected.
+The original DNA template can be reconstructed from the colour of the dyes.

 Sanger sequencing produces high quality results for DNA lengths of appr 900 base pairs.
-Although next generation sequencing techniques with high throughput volumes are now widely available, Sanger sequencing is still used as a method to confirm sequence variants identified by NGS.
+Although next generation sequencing techniques with high throughput volumes are now widely available, Sanger sequencing is still relied upon to confirm sequence variants identified by NGS.
 Sanger sequencing can also be used to solve some NGS coverage problems e.g., regions rich in GC content that might be poorly covered by NGS.

 Characteristic for NGS is the high throughput volumes that can be achieved at relatively low costs.
-A whole NGS workflow consists of library preparation, sequencing and data analysis.
+The whole NGS workflow consists of library preparation, sequencing and data analysis.

 Short-read sequencing technologies typically produce reads of 250-800 base pairs long.